aaronbloomfield/pdr/labs/lab06/index.md

   - If you don't put the `#!/bin/bash`, it will use the wrong shell, and your program won't work properly!
 - When setting variables, do not have spaces around the equals sign
 - Keep in mind that to grab program output (such as the output of the binary program), you use back quotes (i.e. \`)
-- To execute your script, you can just enter, `./averagetime.sh`.
-If you get a complaint about that ('permission denied', for example), enter this command: `chmod 755 averagetime.sh`.
+- To execute your script, you can just enter `./averagetime.sh`.
+If you get a complaint about that ('permission denied', for example), enter this command: `chmod +x averagetime.sh`.
 This tells your Unix system that averagetime.sh is a program that can be executed (remember chmod?).

 ### In-lab Report ###